IS YOUR NEW BOSS DOOMING YOU TO FAILURE?

 4 Ways to Prevent Your New Hire’s First Week on the Job From Feeling Like an Episode of Survivor

 1. Have all your supplies at the ready: Onboarding begins before you begin recruiting.
 Yes, you read that correctly.
 Before you even set the sourcing-interviewing-vetting process into motion, employers need to think long and hard about what the successful candidate will look like.
 That begins with the creation of a solid job description.
 Assessing the current situation within the department, identify problems you expect the new hire to solve.
 In addition, establish clear and measurable goals you expect them to meet, as well as assessment tools you will use to determine whether those expectations have been met.

 2. Hit the ground running: From the moment your new hire steps off the elevator on her first day, both players in the hiring game are looking for assurances that they made the right decision.
 However, it will be impossible to make that assessment if she is shuffled through HR and deposited in her new office.
 No one wants to learn their job in a “trial by fire” atmosphere.
 On day one, there should be a process in place that not only welcomes your new hire, but also lays the groundwork for their new role.
-For details on how to create a strong and successful onboarding process download our new Quarterly Talent Report.
+For details on how to create a strong and successful onboarding process, download our Talent Report.

 3. Provide an Onboarding Survival Pack: In order for her to be successful, your new hire will need to know everything from who is their direct supervisor to the best place to grab lunch.
 Hosting an introductory meeting with key members of the team and allowing each of them to briefly identify their roles helps your newest team member identify who she can turn to for assistance (other than her boss).
 Lastly, don’t forget the seemingly “small stuff” such as where the bathrooms are located, how to work the copy machine, who to contact with an IT issue, and where to go for killer sushi.